* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 This gave Pieter a chance to break out his new power tools again and build our very own door.
 I settled on the design and gave him the measurements.
 Once he finished the door, I took over and painted it bright yellow.
 Pieter was a bit sceptical about my color choice but he also knew he wasn’t going to be able to change my mind.
 He did love the way it all came together in the end though.

 We ordered a very reasonably priced – less than $100 – slide mechanism and door handle from Amazon.
-This was a really great buy and you can still find it on Amazon.
+While it isn’t available anymore, this slide mechanism is even less expensive and looks exactly the same!
+This was a really great buy.
 With David’s help, we installed the tracks and door that same weekend.

 I’m pretty sure our master bedroom and the living space below, was an addition to the original house at some point.
 Also, most likely, a do it yourself project for the previous owners.
 For some strange reason though, the master was finished with an odd collection of electrical outlets and switches.
 I counted 5(!) different types.
 And I’m talking really old, really ugly ones.